-If not, you should… because you may need to think about conversion rate optimisation.
+If not, you should… because if you have a low conversion rate you may need to think about conversion rate optimisation.

-Before we look at what conversion rate optimisation can do to help increase sales let’s first have a look at the 2 mains reasons that website traffic and sales don’t correlate:
+Now that we’ve looked at how conversion rate optimisation can increase sales let’s have a look at the 2 main reasons why website traffic and sales don’t correlate:

 1. Poor User Experience

 The first main reason that visits are not converting to leads or sales is because of a poor user experience on the website as a whole or on individual key pages.

 Look at these metrics below – a company has good visitor numbers that have been steadily growing over the past 2 years (in fact visitor numbers have grown 240% in that time).
 Sales on the other hand are unpredictable and follow no expected seasonal pattern, nor do they follow the trend of increasing visits.